Missions and tasks

 The expert members are nominated by the BPP to act as liaisons between the sections and to pull together common threads of interest.
 They are available to give greater input into these working groups and play a role linking FIP with other professional organisations.

-- Dr Lars-Ake Söderlund as Co-Chair of FIP Programme Committee
+- Dr Lars-Ake Söderlund as Senior Advisor to the FIP Congress Programme Development Group

-- International Pharmaceutical Students' Federation (IPSF) President: Ms Aya Jamal
+- International Pharmaceutical Students' Federation (IPSF) President: Ms Amira Rayene Abdelhadi

 What is a pharmacist?